RahulRathod5181/FirstCry/README.md

 This is our Git repo of our construct Week Presentation that was given by Masai School.
-We Have built a website called Firstcry.com, it is a clone website of Firstcry.com, as it was a collaborative project we are 5 member team.
+We Have built a website called Firstcry.com, it is a clone website of Firstcry.com, as it was a collaborative project we are 5 member team, we have built this website in a span of 6 Days and we have used HTML CSS and JavaScript as our tech stack.

-I am rahul (Team-Leader) my student code is - fp08_132 i am responsible for sign-in/sign-up page.
+I am rahul (Team-Leader) my student code is - fp08_132, responsible for sign-in/sign-up page as well as Product Page.

 Member-1 Rushikesh chate- fw23_0075 responsible for Landing Page of the website.